-Physiological effects of thyroid hormones are listed below:
+The physiological effects of thyroid hormones are listed below:

 - Increases the basal metabolic rate

-- Depending on the metabolic status it can induce lipolysis or lipid synthesis
+- Depending on the metabolic status, it can induce lipolysis or lipid synthesis.

 - Stimulate the metabolism of carbohydrates

 - Anabolism of proteins.
-Thyroid hormones can also induce catabolism of proteins in high doses
+Thyroid hormones can also induce catabolism of proteins in high doses.

 - Permissive effect on catecholamines

-- In children, thyroid hormones act synergistically with growth hormone to stimulate bone growth
+- In children, thyroid hormones act synergistically with growth hormone to stimulate bone growth.

 - The impact of thyroid hormone in CNS is important.
 During the prenatal period, it is needed for the maturation of the brain.
 In adults, it can affect mood.
 Hyperthyroidism can lead to hyperexcitability and irritability.
 Hypothyroidism can cause impaired memory, slowed speech, and sleepiness.

-- Thyroid hormone affects fertility, ovulation, and menstruation
+- Thyroid hormone affects fertility, ovulation, and menstruation.

 Thyroid hormones are lipophilic and circulate bound to the transport proteins.
-Only a fraction (~0.2%) of the thyroid hormone (free T4) is unbound and active.
+Only a fraction (approximately 0.2%) of the thyroid hormone (free T4) is unbound and active.
 Transporter proteins include thyroxine-binding globulin (TBG), transthyretin, and albumin.
 TBG transports the majority (two-thirds) of the T4, and transthyretin transports thyroxine and retinol.
 When it reaches its target site, T3 and T4 can dissociate from their binding protein to enter cells either by diffusion or carrier-mediated transport.
 Receptors for T3 bind are already bound to the DNA in the nucleus before the ligand binding.
 T3 or T4 then bind to nuclear alpha or beta receptors in the respective tissue and cause activation of transcription factors leading to the activation of certain genes and cell-specific responses.
 Thyroid hormones are degraded in the liver via sulfation and glucuronidation and excreted in the bile.

 Thyroid receptors are transcription factors that can bind to both T3 and T4.
 However, they have a much higher affinity for T3.
 As a result, T4 is relatively inactive.
 Deiodinases convert T4 to active T3 or inactive reverse T3 (rT3).
 There are three types of deiodinases: type I, II, and III.
 Type I (DIO1) and II (DIO2) are located in the liver, kidneys, muscles, and thyroid glands.
 Type III (DIO3) deiodinases are located in the CNS and placenta.
-DIO1 and DIO2 convert T4 to active form T3, and DIO3 converts T4 into inactive form rT3.
+DIO1 and DIO2 convert T4 to the active form T3, and DIO3 converts T4 into inactive form rT3.

 Hypothalamus releases thyrotropin-releasing hormone (TRH) that stimulates the secretion of TSH in the pituitary gland.
 Increased free T4 and T3 inhibit the release of TRH and TSH through a negative feedback loop.
-As a result, T3 and T4 secretion, and iodine uptake are reduced.
+As a result, T3 and T4 secretion and iodine uptake are reduced.
 Other hormones, such as somatostatin, glucocorticoids, and dopamine, also inhibit TSH production.
 Cold, stress, and exercise increase TRH release.

 The initial tests of choice to screen for any thyroid abnormality are a TSH and free thyroxine (free T4) test.
 These determine whether the abnormality arises centrally from the thyroid gland (primary), peripherally from the pituitary (secondary), or hypothalamus (tertiary).
 In primary hypothyroidism is suspected, the thyroid gland is not releasing enough thyroid hormones.
 Therefore, TSH levels will be appropriately elevated, while free T4 levels will be lower.
 In primary hyperthyroidism, free T4 levels abnormally increased, and TSH levels will be appropriately decreased.
-Other lab tests such as TSH receptor antibodies or antibodies to thyroid peroxidase can help aid in the diagnosis of Graves disease or Hashimoto thyroiditis, respectively.
+Other lab tests such as TSH receptor antibodies or antibodies to thyroid peroxidase can help aid in diagnosing Graves disease or Hashimoto thyroiditis, respectively.

 In pregnant women, thyroid-binding globulin production is increased because of estrogen and beta-human chorionic gonadotropin (beta-HCG).
 More free T4 will be bound to TGB, leading to increased production of T4.
 TSH levels and free T4 levels will normalize, and total T4 will increase.
 Therefore, laboratory values will show normal TSH, normal free T4, and elevated total T4.